Frequently Asked Questions

 Fish is the perfect “weeknight fancy” meal, because it can be ready in less than 20 minutes and it’s super easy to dress up.
 We'll send you some cooking suggestions in the box, but you can find some tips, inspiration and recipes on our Cooking page.

 How long will these fish last in the freezer?

-These trout have been vacuum-sealed, which means they will keep for 6 months in a deep freezer (-18C).
-After that, its flavour and nutritional value may start to deteriorate.
+All Springhills fish have been vacuum-sealed.
+They'll last 4 - 6 months in a deep freezer for optimal freshness.
+After that, their flavour and nutritional value may start to deteriorate.

 How do I thaw?
 Can I cook from frozen?

 We recommend thawing the fish in the fridge overnight, or if you’re in a rush, you can thaw in cold water in the sink.
 If you thaw it too quickly or cook it from frozen, it can often give the fish a rubbery texture.

 How do I know the fish is done cooking?

 You'll know the fish is done if you stick in a fork and it just starts pulling apart at the seams (we call that "flaking").
 You still want the middle to be a bit translucent in the middle.
 If it's opaque all the way through, it might be overcooked!